 Reverses in insulin resistance induced by lipid overload and rapid reduction of plasma FFA were observed with acute administration of niacin.

 At the time of niacin administration, patients should avoid alcohol as it may increase the risk of pruritus and flushing.
-Niacin therapy is not a recommended pharmaceutical therapy in patients who are chronic alcohol abusers due to an increased risk of hepatotoxicity.
+Niacin therapy is not a recommended pharmaceutical therapy in patients who chronically misuse alcohol due to an increased risk of hepatotoxicity.

 Oral dosage (nicotinic acid or nicotinamide/niacinamide)

-Dosing is 1500 to 3000 mg/day orally, divided either as two or three times daily.
+- Dosing is 1500 to 3000 mg/day orally, divided either two or three times daily.

 Of note: 325 mg aspirin 30 minutes before a dose may reduce flushing;